-Being a national officer is the ultimate growth, personal development and student leadership experience in SkillsUSA.
-The overall program focuses on five key essential elements of the SkillsUSA Framework: responsibility, communication, teamwork, leadership and professional development.
-The skills learned through this leadership program will help officers not only be successful in serving the organization, but also throughout their lives and careers.
+Being a national officer is the ultimate personal growth and student leadership experience within SkillsUSA.
+The overall programs focus on five key essential elements of the SkillsUSA Framework: responsibility, communication, teamwork, leadership and professional development.
+The skills learned through the high school and college/postsecondary national officer programs will help these student leaders not only be successful in serving the organization, but also throughout their lives and future careers.

 For questions regarding the national officer selection process (candidates) and delegates: